-Jazz Bass Master Blend Wiring: Series/Parallel + Greasebucket + Buffer
+Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 A standard Jazz Bass has Volume / Volume / Tone.
 Two volume knobs is a 1960s compromise.
-You constantly adjust two controls to balance pickups, losing overall volume when you back one off.
+You ride two controls to balance the pickups and lose level every time you back one off.
+The tone knob, meanwhile, only takes away.

 Every solder joint numbered.